 Fire Safety Tips for the Holidays

 As the holiday season is upon us, it is important to remember to stay vigilant when it comes to fire prevention.
 With an array of specific holiday traditions involving lights, flames and electric appliances, it is imperative to take extra precautions during this time of year.
-To help and your loved ones stay safe, we’ve compiled a list of our favorite fire safety tips from the National Fire Protection Association (NFPA), the U.S. Fire Administration, and the Electrical Safety Foundation International (ESFI).
+To help you and your loved ones stay safe, we’ve compiled a list of our favorite fire safety tips from the National Fire Protection Association (NFPA), the U.S. Fire Administration, and the Electrical Safety Foundation International (ESFI).

 Christmas Tree Safety